Sylvexia/osdi_pthread_practice/report.md

 - OpenMP seems to have better parallel performance when compiler has no optimize flag.
 My thread model performance fluctuate a lot in comparison.
 - With the optimize flag turned on, the performance is consistent, and gain 300% to 680% speed up.
 - ```-fsanitize=thread``` can help you resolve the data race, which turns out extremely helpful for debugging.
+- ```getopt``` is helpful for setting the flag and better testing.

+## What I can improve

+- I have no good way to convert the division and precision together.
+I simply run several division number to get the target precision.
+- I was hoping for getting to 10th decimal ponit, maybe there's too many incremental error.
+I have no good way to compute that precise.
+- Different thread number may introduce slight number fluctuation, I believe it's due to the division is not associative.
+Which is caused by the precision loss and no guarantee which thread local sum is complete first.